New crew arrives at International Space Station

 Russian cosmonaut Oleg Kononenko, NASA's Don Pettit and the European Space Agency's Andre Kuipers blasted off from the Baikonur Cosmodrome in Kazakhstan on Wednesday for the space station, a $100 billion research complex that orbits about 240 miles above Earth.

 Their two-day trip in the cramped capsule ended at 10:19 a.m.
-EST (1519 GMT) when the Soyuz slipped into the Earth-facing docking port on the station's Rassvet module.
+EST (3:19 British time) when the Soyuz slipped into the Earth-facing docking port on the station's Rassvet module.

-The docking occurred about three hours after another botched Russian launch, the fifth this year.
+"The Soyuz flies down the chimney of the International Space Station with an early Christmas present for the crew - a return to a steady-state six-person capability," said NASA mission commentator Rob Navias during a televised broadcast of the docking.

-An unmanned Soyuz-2 rocket carrying a Russian communications satellite lifted off from Russia's Plesetsk space center at 7:08 a.m.
-EST (1208 GMT), but failed to reach orbit after a third-stage engine failure.
+Kononenko, Pettit and Kuipers join station commander Dan Burbank and two cosmonauts, who have been aboard the orbital outpost since November 16.

 With the return to a six-member crew, the station can resume full-time science operations, including medical research, physics experiments and astronomical observations.